 Adjustable 16-50A, deepest app in the category, per-session cost tracking.
 Alexa and Google Home native integration.

-View on Amazon →Full Comparison Table
+Check it on Amazon →Full Comparison Table

 All three deliver 48A continuous on a 60A breaker (hardwired).
 Speed is identical; differentiation is connector type and app depth.